timstl/basetheme-scss/README.md

 Most of these blocks merge their SCSS into the main stylesheet because they rely on Bootstrap variables, mixins, or styles.
 You can uncomment these blocks (or add your own) in ./src/scss/\_blocks.scss.
 This file will be imported into both front-end and admin stylesheets.

 The slider block (powered by Slick Slider) loads its styles and javascript into individual files, which are then enqueued only if the block is used.
-If you wish to use this same method on other blocks, follow the ACF enqueue instructions for `acf_register_block_type` and structure your SCSS and javascript is outlined below.
+If you wish to use this same method on other blocks, follow the ACF enqueue instructions for `acf_register_block_type` and structure your SCSS and javascript as outlined below.

 # SCSS